friendly-bits/geoblocker-bash/README.md

 - Only performs necessary actions.
 For example, if a list is up-to-date and already active in the firewall, it won't be re-validated and re-applied to the firewall until the data timestamp changes.
 - Scripts are only active for a short time when invoked either directly by the user or by a cron job (once after a reboot and then periodically for an auto-update).
 - List parsing and validation are implemented through efficient regex processing, so this is very quick (a fraction of a second for parsing and a few milliseconds for validation, for a very large list, depending on the CPU).

-Intended use case is a server/computer that needs to be publicly accessible only in a certain country or countries (whitelist), or should not be accessible from certain countries (blacklist).

 I created this project for running on my own server, and it's being doing its job since the early releases, reducing the bot scans/attacks (which I'd been seeing a lot in the logs) to virtually zero.
 As I wanted it to be useful to other people as well, I implemented many reliability features which should make it unlikely that the scripts will misbehave on systems other than my own.
 But of course, use at your own risk.
 Before publishing a new release, I run the code through shellcheck to test for potential issues, and test the scripts on my server.